A narrow and erect shrub, growing to a height to 2 metres, with an overall green-grey appearance.

 It has a very restricted distribution, growing in the north and west of Sydney, in areas such as Marramarra National Park near Maroota, Canoelands; Parr State Conservation Area north of Colo and west of St Albans and further north; then around Kurrajong, Springwood/Faulconbridge and north of Wentworth Falls.

-It is typically found in dry and wet sclerophyll woodland and forest, on Hawkesbury sandstone as well as Narrabeen Group sandstone soils, as well as Quaternary alluvium in some cases, usually in gullies.
+It is typically found in dry and wet sclerophyll woodland and forest, on Hawkesbury sandstone and Narrabeen Group sandstone soils, as well as Quaternary alluvium in some cases, usually in gullies.

 It is a listed threatened species in the wild.